kcsujeet/crudapp/README.md

 I plan to integrate vuejs in this project just for learning purpose.
 I want to see how much better can i do with vue and django.
 .
 .
 Feel free to download and run this project.
-Keep in mind that this project is MySQL based not the default SQLite.
+Keep in mind that this project is in MySQL not the default SQLite.